Figure VI-1, A yellow stripe accents the lower sides of the queen snake.

 Reproduction.
 Seeking and finding a mate from early spring to late June allows the female to deposit from five to more than 20 eggs sometime from June through July.
 The eggs are leathery and yellowish to creamy white.
 More or less elongated, the eggs measure 1 1/4 to nearly three inches long.
 The female coils herself around the eggs perhaps for a day or two and then departs.
 After incubating eight to 11 weeks, the eggs hatch to produce a miniature version of the parents.
 The hatchlings measure nine to 12 inches.

 Food.
 The eastern kingsnake is a strong constrictor and uses this physical power to disable its prey.
 Its menu consists of other snakes including copperheads and rattlesnakes.
-It is thought immune to the venom of the state's poisonous snakes and thus can attack these species with little apparent harm to itself.
+It is thought immune to the venom of the state's venomous snakes and thus can attack these species with little apparent harm to itself.
 It also pursues lizards, rodents and birds and their eggs.

 Eastern Milk Snake